 For more great insights into the above topics, check out our articles here.

-Are we suffering from an epidemic of sleep disorders?
+Is there an epidemic of sleep disorders?
 Most definitely.

 But it’s an epidemic that we can all take steps to mitigate if we just acknowledge the huge importance of getting a good night’s sleep.